 Four wideband auto-correlation products are provided for every baseband pair.
 Each product has 1024 (up to a maximum 32,768) spectral channels, but with a factor of 4 sensitivity loss (sensitivity losses are greater for more than 1024 channels) over an ideal auto-correlation.
 This loss of sensitivity comes from acquiring the auto-correlations in 64-lag chunks every 10 milliseconds due to hardware limitations.
-Sub-band auto-correlations are acquired with cross-correlator hardware and 16,384 spectral channels per antenna are possible.
+Sub-band auto-correlations are acquired with cross-correlator hardware, although only 2 products at a time per antenna may be acquired.
 Sub-band auto-correlation results may contain transition-band aliasing so it is not possible to seamlessly stitch sub-band auto-correlation spectra together (except where a "cross-auto-correlation" is performed-if the antenna LO system is sufficiently flexible).
-Sixteen wideband state counters are provided per baseband (64-bit data highway) that, in ≤4-bit mode are time-multiplexed across the input data streams.
+Sixteen wideband state counters are provided per baseband (64-bit data highway) that, in \leq 4-bit mode are time-multiplexed across the input data streams.
 Time-multiplexing is under CMIB control and parameters can be modified every 10 milliseconds.
 In 8-bit input mode, there is one accumulator and it can be set to count occurrences of any of the 256 states in a similar time-multiplexed fashion.
 After filtering and re-quantization, one accumulator (state counter) is used to time-multiplex the acquisition of state counts across 16 (4-bit) or 128 (7-bit) possible states.
-Also, full sensitivity total power accumulators are provided for both 4-bit and 7-bit requantized data.
-Finally, each Filter Chip contains a dedicated phase-cal tone extractor with a linear frequency synthesizer and full delay-tracking compensation that operates on the filtered and requantized data stream.
+Also, full sensitivity total power accumulators are provided for both 4-bit and 7-bit re-quantized data.
+Finally, each Filter Chip contains a dedicated phase-cal tone extractor with a linear frequency synthesizer and full delay-tracking compensation that operates on the filtered and re-quantized data stream.